 MADISON, Wis.—The University of Wisconsin System Board of Regents will honor the recipients of the 13th annual Regents’ Diversity Awards on February 5 in Madison at the next Regents meeting.
 These awards recognize individuals and programs that foster access and success for students who are members of historically underrepresented populations.
 Each recipient is awarded $7,500 to support professional development or continue the program being honored.

-“These outstanding people and programs are making a profound impact on their campus communities, increasing opportunity for all student populations,” said Regent Eve Hall, who chaired the special Regents’ committee to determine the recipients.
-“We are proud to recognize their exceptional dedication to building partnerships that support student success.”
+“From an impressive pool of nominees, we selected three outstanding awardees for increasing opportunity and making a lasting impact on their UW campus communities,” said Regent Olivia Woodmansee, who chaired the special Regents’ committee to determine the recipients.
+“We are proud to recognize their exceptional dedication to expanding partnerships that support student success for all student populations.”

 Award recipients were selected using the following criteria:

 - Sustainable positive impact on equity and diversity, leading to positive institutional change.

 - Accountability demonstrated through routine assessment and feedback to promote forward movement on equity and diversity goals.

 - Collaborations with other units, departments, or communities – within the university and beyond.

 Individual: Dr. Selika Ducksworth-Lawton, Professor of History, UW-Eau Claire.